ivanserg0692/ivanserg0692/README.md

 Therefore i will continue it.

-I've been applying the conceptions of object's programming at backend and frontand since I've began in 2017.
+I've been applying the conceptions of object's programming at backend and frontand since 2017.
-I've  been working on the PHP backend and it couses that i very well know how prepare this product.
+I've  been working on the PHP backend with Bitrix and it couses that i very well know how prepare this stack.

 My exreprince:

-- 2021-2022 i did http://alenka.ru/  where i got a exprerince by ingration with external servises such as: MindBox, Manzana
+- 2021-2022 I worked http://alenka.ru/  where I got the ingration exprerince of external servises such as: MindBox, Manzana, and also configuration of: Delevery, Pay systems
-- 2019-2021 i worked in Web-studio the FirstBit where i did such project as:
+- 2019-2021 I worked in Web-studio the FirstBit where I participated in such projects:

 https://rosmorport.ru/